-Twenty three million students nationwide ride the school bus to and from school.
+Twenty-five million students nationwide ride the school bus to and from school.
 For these students, getting on and off the bus is the greatest risk of their trip.
 Many accidents and injuries can be avoided by following some simple traffic safety rules.
 The National Highway Traffic Safety Administration (NHTSA) offers these guidelines to have a safe trip:

 - When backing out of a driveway or leaving a garage, watch out for children walking or bicycling to school.

 - When driving in neighborhoods with school zones, watch out for young people who may be thinking about getting to school, but may not be thinking of getting there safely.

 - Slow down.
 Watch for children walking in the street, especially if there are no sidewalks in the neighborhood.
 Watch for children playing and congregating near bus stops.

 - Be alert.
 Children arriving late for the bus may dart into the street without looking for traffic.